DavyJonesLocker/capybara-extensions/README.md

 Each `find` method also has a corresponding `first` method.
 So when you have multiple article elements on a page with the text 'Lorem ipsum,' you can call `first_article('Lorem ipsum')` without returning an ambiguous match in Capybara.
 If you don't supply an argument to `#first_article`, it will return the first article regardless of the article's content.

 In instances when you have lists or tables and you'd like to verify the content of a specific `li` or `tr`, `CapybaraExtensions` allows you to target the nth occurence of the element via `#list_item_number` and `#row_number`.

-So given the following HTML:
+Counting is 1-based, rather than 0-based, so given the following HTML:

 ```html
 <ul>